luckyshinystar7/x-server/README.md

-# Welcome to the FullStack GitOps Application
+# Welcome to the FullStack AWS Application

-Welcome to our FullStack application, designed as a comprehensive example to demonstrate the integration of modern full-stack development practices and GitOps methodologies.
-This application harnesses the power of Python and TypeScript, coupled with the robust infrastructure of AWS, to deliver a scalable and secure user experience.
+Welcome to FullStack application, a robust example designed to showcase the integration of modern full-stack development practices on AWS.
+This application utilizes Python and TypeScript, coupled with the terraform managed infrastructure of AWS, to deliver a scalable and secure user experience.

 # Quick Start Guide